34x/bugs-lighter/README.md

 node index.js init --config ./config.json
 # you will have to tap on the hue bridge button once offered

+# edit your config.json file

 # after setup ping the first light
 node index.js ping 1 --config ./config.json

+# if the light blinked you are ready to go
+# add script to your crontab (remember to use correct paths for every part of the cron job)

+*/1 * * * * node index.js --config ./config.json

+# By default sentry will check for error happened for the last 2 minutes
+# in that case the script will fire configured light (see the config.json for more details)

 ```